 - Offer extra benefits to spouses of the veterans who get hired as truck drivers.

-- Raise money for institutes that offer training programs for unemployed veterans trying to find a suitable job.
+- Raise money for institutions that offer training programs for unemployed veterans.

-- The Department of Veterans Affairs must continue supporting the veterans’ families for at least 2-3 years after the veterans get back to their normal life.
-This might help the veterans be less stressed about getting a job right away in order to support their families.
+- The Department of Veterans Affairs must continue supporting the veterans’ families for at least 2-3 years after the veterans’ discharge from the military.
+This might help reduce the stress of getting a job right away to support their families.

-- Offer free healthcare for veterans that happen to have the Gulf War Syndrome and post-traumatic stress disorder.
+- Offer free healthcare for veterans with the Gulf War Syndrome and post-traumatic stress disorder.

-The government should not only continue supporting the veterans, but it should keep looking for new ways to improve their support and invest as much as possible in order to make their transition into civilian life even easier.
-The veterans have sacrificed their life for their country and they deserve to be recognized and appreciated by their own government even after they leave the military.
-By helping veterans, the government not only invests in their future, but also in the future of the whole country.
+The government should not only continue supporting the veterans but keep looking for new ways to improve its support to make veterans’ transition into civilian life easier.
+The veterans have made great sacrifices for their country and deserve recognition and appreciation from our government.
+By helping veterans, the government not only invests in their future but also in the future of the whole country.